mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 - **Act I (Levels 1-5):** Establishing yourselves as professionals
 - **Act II (Levels 6-10):** Rising through the ranks, bigger jobs
 - **Act III (Levels 11-15):** Power players, world-changing decisions

+### The Western Conflict

+Blood & Coin takes place during a proxy war in western Thaldros.
+The Aethorian Republic—across the Sundering Sea—funds, arms, and advises separatist movements in Thaldros's frontier territories.
+These rebels fight for Aethorian-style democracy against Crown rule.

+**Important Geographic Note:** Thaldros and Aethoria are on separate continents divided by the Sundering Sea.
+There is no land border.
+The "Aethoria forces" referenced throughout this campaign are actually Thaldrosian rebels backed by Aethorian gold, weapons, and advisors.
+Envoy Valen and other Aethorian representatives are diplomats and military advisors embedded with the rebellion, not commanders of an Aethorian invasion force.

+This distinction matters: it's a civil war with foreign backing, not a continental invasion.

+### Relationship to Shattered Oaths Campaign

+Blood & Coin and Shattered Oaths occur simultaneously in the same world:

+- **Blood & Coin:** Western Thaldros frontier (Crossroads, Border of Judgment)
+- **Shattered Oaths:** Central/Eastern Thaldros (Silverpine, Kaer Thandros, Raven's Keep)

+Both campaigns feature Corvus Blackwood and the Unbound, but from different angles.
+Players who experience both will see how his conspiracy operates across the entire kingdom.

 \page